Features

 Typed Front Matter

-Front matter is the YAML metadata at the top of a markdown file enclosed by triple dashes (---).
-Prezet converts front matter into a strongly typed data transfer object (DTO) to ensure consistency and reliability.
+Front matter is the YAML metadata at the top of a markdown file, surrounded by triple-dash lines (---).
+Prezet parses and validates this metadata into a strongly typed object to ensure consistent, reliable content management.

 1---